napari/napari/docs/guides/translations.md

-(rendering)=
+(translations)=

 # Translations

-Starting with version 0.4.7, napari now offers the possibility of installing language packs, which provide localization (l10n) and internationalization (i18n) facilities enabling the user interface to be displayed in different languages.
+Starting with version 0.4.7, napari codebase include internationalization (i18n) and now offers the possibility of installing language packs, which provide localization (l10n) enabling the user interface to be displayed in different languages.

 To learn more about the current languages that are in the process of translation, visit the [language packs repository](https://github.com/napari/napari-language-packs)